PSebaRaj/pBay/products/README.md

+# Payments Service for PBay

-Running on Port 9001 using Gorilla Mux
+Currently running on Port 9001 using Gorilla Mux

+## Usage
+Individually start this service: `go run payments.go`

-Working Features:
+## Implemeted Features:
 - Add Product
 - Get all Products
 - Search Products by Seller Name
 - Delete Product

-Buggy Features:
+## To-Do:
-- Search Product by Product Name
+- [ ] (Buggy) Search Product by Product Name

-Features to be implemented:
-- Modify Product (have to use JWT / some form of auth to prevent illogical modification)
+- [ ] Modify Product (have to use JWT / some form of auth to prevent illogical modification)
-	- gRPC w Users microservice
+- [ ] gRPC

-Patrick SebaRaj, 2022